kattemolle/HVQE/README.md

 - If you have git installed, clone the repo by `$ git clone https://github.com/barbireau/HVQE.git`.
 Alternatively, you can download and unzip this repo via the green 'code' button at the top right of the github page.

 - Install [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://docs.anaconda.com/anaconda/install/).
-If you have a CUDA-enabled GPU and you want to use GPU acceleration, `cd` to your local repo and run `$ conda env create -f environment/environment_GPU.yml`.
-If you do not have such a GPU, or if you do not wish to use the GPU, change the command to `$ conda env create -f environment/environment_no_GPU.yml`.
+For the standard installation, `cd` to your local repo and run `$ conda env create -f environment/HVQE_no_GPU.yml`.
+If you have a CUDA-enabled GPU and you want to use GPU acceleration, run `$ conda env create -f environment/HVQE_GPU.yml`.
+With high probability, you can also just run `$ python3 test_HVQE.py` and install packages untill there are no unknown packages.
+Also install cupy if you want to use GPU acceleration

 - Test your installation by running `$ python3 test_HVQE.py`.
 This may take a minute.

 - You're all set for running a VQE for your own graphs and ansätze!

-Installation has only been tested on UNIX-systems.
-Please open an issue or contact me directly if you would like to install HVQE on Windows.
+Installation without GPU was tested on macOs 11.7.4 and SUSE Linux 7.5.0.
+Instalation with GPU was tested on SUSE Linux 7.5.0 only.
+Please open an issue or contact me directly if you run into any problems during installation.